kaidez/kaidez.com/_drafts/2014-09-12-revlon-pro-brands.md

 The group of images is placed in a JS array where a `forEach` method loops over it. for the array iteration, which isn't supported in legacy Internet Explorer.
 That meant building a feature-detect for `forEach` and if the site loaded into a browser that didn't support that, a polyfill would load in code that applied `forEach` support in each browser.

 This whole process was managed by [Modernizr](http://modernizr.com "Read more about Modernizr") and its [Modernizr.load() method](http://modernizr.com/docs/#load "Read more about Modernizr.load()").
-And it's a pretty straight-forward process when keeping a few things in mind...
+And it's a pretty straightforward process when keeping a few things in mind...

   * Note that [MDN provides a great piece of polyfill code<sup>1</sup>](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach#Polyfill "Get the 'forEach' polyfill code at Mozilla Developer Network")...I copied it into a file called `forEachPolyfill.js`.
   * Remember that a full Modernizr build features detects for many things by default, but not everything.